How are YTI’s global-service learning experiences different from regular study abroad or exchange programs?

 Global service-learning (GSL) enables you to put classroom learning to work in the field, help local citizens meet a vital need through a community-driven project, and learn from others while contributing to their community and/or work-related efforts.
 This program helps you understand how you can make a difference in the world.

-In EDI’s service-learning programs, students connect academic learning, reflection, personal growth, and civic responsibility to meaningful community service experiences related to disabilities and the workplace.
-Current EDI GSL opportunities are available in Israel and India, and run for approximately six weeks each summer.
+In YTI’s service-learning programs, students connect academic learning, reflection, personal growth, and civic responsibility to meaningful community service experiences related to disabilities and the workplace.
+Current YTI GSL opportunities are available in Israel and India, and run for approximately six weeks each summer.